BioMedIA-MBZUAI/HECKTOR2025/README.md

   2. The container you upload for your algorithm cannot exceed 10GB.
   3. You do not need to create a new algorithm for each submission.
   4. If you update your algorithm, don't forget to make a new submission to the challenge with it, this will not happen automatically.
 For more guidelines on how to creat a submission on Grand-Challenge and upload your algorithm, plese follow the intructions [here](/doc/submission-guidelines.md)
-  5. If you test your own container you can see error messages the Results page of your algorithm.
-When running a sanity check we will provide the error messages for them.

-- This is a [demo starter kit](https://github.com/DIAGNijmegen/demo-challenge-pack/tree/main?tab=readme-ov-file#now-what) that includes steps to be taken to get started with the challenge pack effectively.

 <!-- ## Creating Docker Container <a name="creating_docker"></a>